fivefan/fflow-site/fflowsite/resources/public/docs/readme.md

 <img src="blank.png" class="lazy" width="605" height="456" data-src="http://resources.framerflow.com/assets/codingtools_module.gif">

-You can create a module file anywhere you want.
-But usual location is under root folder or `modules` folder.
-If you use module creation ui, the file is creaed under `modules` folder.
+Just create a module file anywhere you want.
+However, usual location is under root folder or `modules` folder.
+If you use module creation ui, the generated module file is generated under `modules` folder.

  #### `require`
  In order to use module you should use `require` function.